BadrChoubai/terraform-course/configuration-drift/README.md

 2. Importing Resources
     - When an approved manual addition of a resource needs to be performed we can use the `import` command
+3. Refresh State
-3. When an approved manual configuration of a resource has changed or removed we can use the `-refresh-only` flag to reflect those changes in our state file
+    - When an approved manual configuration of a resource has changed or removed we can use the `-refresh-only` flag to reflect those changes in our state file

 ## Replacing Resources